cortoproject/script-spec/README.md

 ```c
 Point p = {.x = 10, .y = 20};
 ```

+The following sections provide an overview of the different parts of the language.

 ### Whitespaces and line endings
 Whitespaces in cortoscript are mostly ignored, except for the newline character